Saigilo: Prophecies

-Saigilo was renowned for his abilities in divination, with his skills manifesting themselves well before his ascension to tribal chief.
+Saigilo was renowned for his purported abilities in divination, with his alleged skills manifesting themselves well before his ascension to tribal chief.
 It is said that prior to the exodus from Ngorongoro crater to Nyamwezi land, Saigilo had warned the tribe thrice to flee until the encroachment of the Maasai, famine, and disease finally forced them to withdraw and begin their aforementioned exodus.

 The Arimi, a neighboring tribe, frequently consulted Saigilo.
-In a dream, Saigilo allegedly destroyed a barrier he had erected between the people of his tribe and the coast, hoping that assistance in repelling the Maasai would come from the east in the form of the ‘red men.’
+According to oral tradition, in a dream Saigilo allegedly destroyed a barrier he had erected between the people of his tribe and the coast, hoping that assistance in repelling the Maasai would come from the east in the form of the ‘red men.’
 The ‘red men’ were said to be among the first settlers of Tanganyika, appeared to be of European descent, and whose disappearance would bring about famine and destruction.
 The disappearance of the ‘red men’ are said to be compelled by Murungu, a Bantu creator deity, whenever the universe becomes unbalanced.
 Saigilo said that ‘red men without toes’ should be welcomed as they would bring great prosperity.
 The arrival of German colonial forces was heralded as the return of the ‘red men,’ due to their European features and their boots, which made it appear as if they lacked toes.
-However, the Germans would eventually defile Tita, the shrine to Murungu, and persecute the tribes in the surrounding area.
+However, the Germans would eventually defile Tita (the shrine to Murungu) and persecute the tribes in the surrounding area.

-Saigilo's prophecies still remain relevant, with his predictions both seemingly manifesting and defining Tanzanian society today.
-At the end of the 19th century, Saigilo predicted extensive ecological change in Iraqw land, claiming that bushland and trees of non-local origin would dominate the landscape and that one would no longer have to travel far for firewood.
+Saigilo's prophecies still remain culturally relevant in Tanzanian society today.
+At the end of the 19th century, Saigilo allegedly predicted extensive ecological change in Iraqw land, claiming that bushland and trees of non-local origin would dominate the landscape and that one would no longer have to travel far for firewood.
 Curiously, this is exactly the case today, with Iraqw land being populated with eucalyptus and black wattle, flora typically native to Australia.
 This was the result of reforestation campaigns undertaken by the British colonial regime in the mid-20th century.

 Recent efforts to introduce sex education and safe sex practices to the Datooga have been meet with disapproval, partly due to one of Saigilo's prophecies.
 Attempts to promote monogamy and the use of condoms are seen as violations of traditional Datooga sexual and marriage practices, with the violation of the latter believed to lead to sexual degeneracy.
-Saigilo claimed that once the Datooga start to ignore “respectful coupling,” or in other words, traditional sexual behavior, this would thereby lead to sexual promiscuity and would be “the end [of the Datooga people].”
+Saigilo allegedly claimed that once the Datooga start to ignore “respectful coupling,” or in other words, traditional sexual behavior, this would thereby lead to sexual promiscuity and would be “the end [of the Datooga people].”
 The credence the Datoga give to this apocalyptic prophecy continues to shape current sexual practice and perceptions.